 4 tips for out of state real estate investing

 Now that you know some basic reasons why out of state real estate investing might be advantageous, let’s review some ways to make the most of it.
 By following these five tips, you can protect your interests and maximize your return on investment.

 1. Look for hot markets

 It only makes sense to invest in an area that is growing, right?
-If you are looking into buying a house out of state, be sure to look at historical home prices.
+If you want to buy a house in another state, be sure to look at historical home prices.
 Compare the appreciate rate to the national average as well as other cities in which you are looking to invest.
 More importantly, look at rental rates and job reports for these areas.
 You want steady growth in monthly rent prices and low jobless claims.
 If you feel like taking a risk, you can try to invest in an area that may become popular in a few years.
 Just be care that your gamble may leave you with a property that hardly appreciates.

 2. Protect Yourself

 Buying a property near your home is already complicated as it is.
 If you use an agent, they will hand you stacks of legal papers to review and sign.
-When it comes to out of state real estate investing, you are dealing with new forms and state regulations.
+When you buy a house in another state, you are dealing with new forms and state regulations.
 There are two ways to protect yourself when buying a property out of state.

 - Hire a Realtor.
 Your agent will help ensure that your property meets the specifications to be a good rental investment.
 They can also connect you with other local professionals to handle financing, inspections, and so on.

 - Speak to an attorney.
 Many people like to form an LLC when buying a rental property out of state.
 This helps provide liability protection and may reduce your tax burden.
 Which legal entity your form depends on your home state and the state in which you are investing.